Offer, confirmation and registration - LLM

 Below you can find out about further key dates for your calendar, along with information about timetables and reading lists.

-Online registration is scheduled to open in early August 2018.
+Online registration is scheduled to open in early December for the January intake.
 Once online registration has opened and you have met all the conditions of your offer you will receive an automated email from City inviting you to register for the course online.
 Please note that you cannot register online until you have received this email as this will give you the unique user ID and password which you require to login.

 Online registration is a relatively straightforward process.
-You will be asked to confirm course details and personal details (full name, address, date of birth etc.).
+You will be asked to confirm course details and personal details (full name, address, date of birth, etc.).
 You will also be prompted to pay the first instalment of your fees if you have not already done so.
-You do not have to complete online registration all at once, you can return to it later, however please ensure you do complete online registration before Registration Day.
+You do not have to complete online registration all at once, you can return to it later.

 - Dissertations due early September.